vrmiguel/bustd/README.md

 - [x] Allow for customization of the critical scenario (PSI cutoff)
 - [x] Command-line argument for disabling daemonization (useful for runnning `bustd` as a systemd service)
 - [x] Command-line argument to enable killing the entire process group, not just the chosen process itself
+- [ ] Allow the user to setup a list of software that `bustd` should never kill
+  * In progress!
+A list of glob patterns of processes that `bustd` will not kill.
+  * Example: `firefox | systemd-* | rustc`
 - [ ] Notification sending and general notification customization settings
-- [ ] Allow the user to setup a list of software that `bustd` should never kill